Can Constellation Brands Continue To Climb?

 This post was written by Hamish Kumar, Integer Investments analyst.

-Constellation Brands' FY2017 results emphasizes the company's strong qualitative factors and earnings power.
-Despite trading near its 52 week high, we still believe that Constellation Brands (NYSE:STZ) is a worthy buy.
+Constellation Brands' (NYSE:STZ) FY2017 results emphasize the company's strong qualitative factors and earnings power.
+Despite trading near its 52-week high, we still believe the stock is a worthy buy.

-Constellation Brands produces, imports, and markets beer, wine, and spirits in the United States, Canada, Mexico, New Zealand, and Italy.
-The company sells wine across various categories, including table wine, sparkling wine, and dessert wine.
-Notable brand offerings include the Corona beer range, the Modelo beer range, SVEDKA vodka, Casa Noble tequila, and Black Box wine.
+Constellation Brands produces, imports and markets beer, wine and spirits in the United States, Canada, Mexico, New Zealand and Italy.
+The company sells wine across various categories, including table wine, sparkling wine and dessert wine.
+Notable brand offerings include the Corona beer range, the Modelo beer range, SVEDKA vodka, Casa Noble tequila and Black Box wine.
 The company primarily offers its products to wholesale distributors and retailers in the United States.

-The company breaks its sales into three divisions.
-Above is a breakdown of sales across these divisions for the past three years.
-The company has become a lot more dependent on beers sales to generate growth, with this segment generating nearly 60% of consolidated net sales for the business.
+Constellation Brands breaks its sales into three divisions.
+Shown above is a breakdown of sales across these divisions for the past three years.
+The company has become a lot more dependent on beer sales to generate growth, with this segment generating nearly 60% of consolidated net sales for the business.
 Sales growth across all divisions has been generated through effective acquisitions, as well as through management driven organic growth.

 Below is a visual depiction of the company's income statements since 2013.
 As we can see, Constellation Brands has an outstanding track record of generating both top and bottom line growth.
-As stated above, this growth has been driven through both effective acquisitions, and management driven organic growth.
-Through the acquisition of 'Beer Business' in 2013, the business became USA's leading imported beer company, now selling six of the top fifteen top-selling imported brands.
+As stated above, this growth has been driven through both effective acquisitions and management-driven organic growth.
+Following the acquisition of "Beer Business" in 2013, the business became USA's leading imported beer company, now selling six of the top fifteen top-selling imported brands.
 This is just one of several successful acquisition made by Constellation Brands, allowing the business to increase sales and profit margins.

 Constellation Brands has two competitive advantages: